jjustice121/GDP-Dashboard/README.md

 # GDP-Dashboard
-# This R program retrieves and processes data from the St. Louis Fed (FRED) API
+# This R program retrieves and processes data from the BEA API